aarsri/reading-group/llm.md

-# Title
+# Getting to Know Modern Language Models

-## 1  From BERT to GPT: Encoder-only vs. Decoder-only Language Models
+## From BERT to GPT: Encoder-only vs. Decoder-only Language Models

 The rise of decoder-only models like GPT and LLAMA is tightly coupled with a paradigm shift in NLP tasks.
 Traditional NLP emphasized understanding (e.g., sentiment analysis, entity recognition, classification), while modern applications emphasize interaction and generation (e.g., chatbots, summarization, reasoning, coding, instruction-following).